ankurgautam2001/OIBSIP_Temperature_Converter/README.md

 ## Contributing

-Contributions to Temperature Wizard are welcome!
+Contributions to Temperature Converter are welcome!
 If you have any ideas, improvements, or bug fixes, please follow these steps:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b my-feature-branch`